Cletus Dunn

-Cletus Dunn (born May 11, 1948) is a former civil servant and Canadian politician, who was a member of the Legislative Assembly of Prince Edward Island from 2000 to 2007.
+Cletus Dunn (born May 11, 1948) is a Canadian politician, who was a member of the Legislative Assembly of Prince Edward Island from 2000 to 2007.

 Born in Morell, Prince Edward Island, the son of Frank Dunn and Eileen O'Brien, Dunn received a BSc from the University of Prince Edward Island.
 In 1969, he married Linda MacDonald.
 He represented the electoral district of Alberton-Miminegash and was a member of the Progressive Conservative Party.

-Cletus is the father to 5 children; one of which also ran as a MLA for the PC's and lost by a very small margin of votes.
+Dunn is the father of 5 children; one of which also ran as a MLA for the PC's and lost by a very small margin of votes.
 He was also part of Canada Games teams from P.E.I. as a missionary chief.